mcericson/CSMA_112_Tutorials_2022/220301/workshop.md

 ## First Program

+- **Documentation** The best documentation can be found at this the link below.
+Importantly, you need to have google translate it to English from the original Danish:  “M5 MicroPython Guide - M5 Guide Documentation.” n.d.
+Accessed January 10, 2022. https://m5guide.readthedocs.io/da/latest/.

 - **VSCODE** Create a folder on your computer.
 In VSCODE, from the file pulldown menu, open the folder.
 Next to the folder name select the **+** sign and add file to the folder.
 Name the file by right clicking on the file and selecting rename.
 Add the name and the file extension ".py".